 If you haven’t heard us say it enough, Flower and Garden is our favorite festival at Walt Disney World.
 It’s fresh, it’s fun and it is the best way to pull us out of our Ohio winter slump.
 The sight and smell of the spring flowers, the bright, beautiful foods and the impressive topiaries created each year just keep calling us back again and again.This year we decided to brave the start of the Spring Break crowds and visit our favorite festival again.
-This year the Walt Disney World Flower and Garden Festival at Epcot runs March 4-June 1, 2020.
 Once Disney back up and running be sure to check our top tips for how to handle the crowds at Walt Disney World.

 Remy in France and Remy’s Ratatouille Recipe!

 New Topiaries at the Flower and Garden Festival

 Some of the new topiaries at the Flower and Garden Festival this year were just darling!
 Miss Piggy takes over a spot in the U.K., next to beloved Kermit.
 Remy takes the cheese in France in a larger than life topiary.
 Just another addition as Epcot France prepares for Remy’s Ratatouille Adventure.
 Be aware though, this topiary gets some LONG lines, so if you’re hoping to have your photo taken with it, or if you just want a photo of the topiary itself, get there early.